jmettraux/aac_magic/src/_descriptions_in.md

 The hand of the caster leaves a trace of fence thread mid-air.
 It blocks anything except for threads.

-As an instant action, the caster can invest 1 WP to let the silver hand last one more round.
+As an instant action, the caster can invest 1 CP to let the silver hand last one more round.
 The range for this "investment" is 30 feet.

 Can be used as a "caster duck tape".